 As a blogger and content marketer, you have to adapt to change, in order to stay competitive.
 Change is inevitable.
 If you want to grow your online business, you will likely create new products, offer new services, introduce improved technology and adjust your editorial calendar.
-These new developments can change your focus and provide an opportunity to get better results.
+These new developments can change your focus and provide an opportunity to increase your personal productivity and get better results.

 What if things don’t always work out as planned?
-To be more productive, treat change as a learning experience.
+To be more productive, treat change as a learning experience and an opportunity for some personal growth.
 Learn from failure and move on with a better plan.

-Now that you understand what affects productivity, let’s get into how you can be more productive.
+Now that you understand what affects personal productivity, let’s get into how you can be more productive.

 2. How to Become Productive in Blogging

 If you want to be productive, the first step is setting a goal for your blogging business.

 You need to decide on a personal development course of action.
 For example, if you wanted to build relationships with other authority bloggers in your niche, here’s what you could do.